LeoUtas/fishingvizr/README.md

 #### For collaborating, the author is seeking collaborations to improve the data visualization of the package, please email hnguyenthe@mun.ca.

 ### Disclaimer
-#### This package was created to make retrieving data from the GFW API easier.
+#### This package was created to make retrieving and visualizing fishing effort data from the GFW API easier.
 The complex technologies applied to produce the data belong to Global Fishing Watch.